AhmedTarekHasan/MethodParametersInDotNetExplanation/README.md

 <br/>

 <p>
-This article is mainly about defining the ways of sending a parameter to a .NET C# method while calling it.
+This article is mainly about defining the ways of passing a parameter to a .NET C# method while calling it.
 In simple words, it is about the famous Ref and Val thing.
 </p>

 <p>